Secondary BEd post-degree professional program (PDPP)

 Transcript Deadlines

-At least one of your transcripts must indicate “degree granted/awarded.”
-If your degree won’t be conferred until May/June 2023 (based on grades to April 2023), an additional transcript showing proof of degree must be submitted by June 30 (if applicable).
+At least one of your transcripts must indicate “degree granted/awarded.” based on coursework to April 30.
+If your degree won’t be awarded until May/June 2024, an additional transcript showing proof of degree must be submitted by June 30 (if applicable).

 Step 4: Graduate student status (if applicable)

-You must not be registered in a graduate program, or any other program, concurrently with this program.
+You must not be registered in a graduate program, or any other program, while you are completing this degree program.

 Due: February 28 for entry in September of the same year

-Prospective Secondary PDP program (Core) French candidates, including native French speakers, must demonstrate French language proficiency within the last two years by obtaining both an oral and reading score of 305 on the Test de français international (TFI) or achieving a DELF B1 score of 74% on all sections.
+All prospective candidates, both native and non-native speakers, must demonstrate French language proficiency within the last two years by obtaining both an oral and reading score of at least 305 on the Test de français international (TFI) or achieving a DELF B1 score of at least 74% on all sections.

 UVic’s French Department offers DELF testing.
 Please visit their DELF information page for more information about test times and to book an exam.